 Defines the lowest end of the interval where the reference distribution $h_0(\xi)$ is defined.
 Exactly one value must be provided, because only one-dimensional histograms are supported by the current version.

-- upperBoundary analogous to lowerBoundary - width Width of the colvar grid gaussianSigma - Standard deviation of the approximating Gaussian
+- upperBoundary analogous to lowerBoundary - width Width of the colvar grid

 [positive decimal, context: histogramRestraint]

 Defines the spacing of the grid where the reference distribution $h_0(\xi)$ is defined.